trunghjieu2506/tp/docs/georgesj1869.md

 #### User Guide Contribution

 - Listed all features and commands with examples for the **Loan** module.
-Written FAQs and possible enhancements.
+- Written FAQs and possible enhancements.

 #### Developer Guide Contribution

 - Contributed all details of the **Loan, Contacts** and **Other Utilities** part.
-Crafted UML class and sequence diagrams and given conversation flow examples to make the Developer Guide more pleasant to read.
+- Crafted UML class and sequence diagrams and given conversation flow examples to make the Developer Guide more pleasant to read.
+- Contributed information on **Product Scope, User Stories, Glossary** and **Testing Instructions**.

 #### Contribution to Team-Based Tasks